Khusyasy/khus-bazaar/README.md

 > There are issues with the deployment to Vercel, so the live website is not available yet.

+> Local deployment is still available, follow the installation at the bottom.

 ## Website Description

 `Khus Perpus` is an online library website that allows users to borrow books and download them in pdf format.
 The main purpose of this website is to provide a place for people to read books online.
 This website is also equipped with a search feature to make it easier for users to find books.
 The features of this website are: